filmboy3/TIA/README.md

 <img src="https://github.com/filmboy3/TIA-Texting-Internet-Assistant/blob/master/images/new_9.jpg" width="25%" height="25%">

-## Timed Reminders
+## Scheduled Reminders

 Example: "Remind me to pick up my sister in 5 minutes'"
 Example: "don't forget to take out the trash tomorrow"

-The Timed Reminders command utlizes the <a href="https://timezonedb.com>TimeZoneDB</a> API, which helps convert and get us local time for specific timezones.
-Currently, the timed reminders are currently anchored to the users' home time zone.
+The Scheduled Reminders command utlizes the <a href="https://timezonedb.com>TimeZoneDB</a> API, which helps convert and get us local time for specific timezones.
+Currently, the Scheduled Reminders are currently available only for the users' home time zones.

 <img src="https://github.com/filmboy3/TIA-Texting-Internet-Assistant/blob/master/images/new_21.png" width="25%" height="25%">